cucac/truenas-influxdb-grafana/README.md

 	1598032999000000000 truenas_local disktemp 38
 	1598033299000000000 truenas_local disktemp 38

+Now you can access Grafana and customize your own dashboard.
+Default username and password for Grafana is admin/admin.
+Once you log in you can change your own password for admin user.

 ##Future impoving:
 I am still learning thru the process how to pull time series data from TrueNAS and display it with Grafana.
 A lot to learn.
 Hope this little readme file helps you to create your own meaningfull TrueNAS dashboard.
 If you have questions please post on my YouTube video comment section.